Quick exitx

 Step 1.
 Acknowledgment

-All complaints will be acknowledged within 1 business day of receipt either by phone or in writing.
+We will acknowledge your complaint within 1 business day of receipt either by phone or in writing.

 Step 2.
 Initial assessment

-An initial assessment will be made to determine the nature of the complaint, its urgency and severity, and to help determine a solution.
-This assessment will include a Way Forward staff member who has not been involved in the issue calling the client.
+An initial assessment will be made to determine the nature of your complaint, its urgency and severity and to help determine a possible solution.
+This assessment will include a Way Forward staff member who has not been involved in the issue contacting you.

-When a staff member calls the client about a complaint they will:
+When a staff member contacts you about a complaint they will:

 1. Identify themselves

-4. Explain the proposed course of action and timing to the client
+4. Explain the proposed course of action and timing to you

 Step 3.
 Investigation